We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Leukoplakia is a premalignant condition.
-According to a 2020 article, this means that a person with leukoplakia is at higher risk of developing oral cancer.
+According to a 2020 article, this means that a person with leukoplakia is at

 The article also indicates that any kind of tobacco use is the most common factor that increases the risk of developing leukoplakia.